A Field Guide for Young Professionals

 Know your stage

-Re-read the four-stage map and locate yourself honestly.
+Re-read the three-stage map and locate yourself honestly.
 Stages are gated by the job you've mastered, not your age.

 2